Axis Capital to buy Lloyd's of London insurer Novae for $605 million

-Lloyd's of London insurer Novae Group Plc said it had agreed to be taken over by Axis Capital Holdings Ltd , a Bermuda-based speciality insurer and reinsurer, for 467.6 million pounds ($605.07 million) in cash, sending its shares soaring over 20 percent.
+(Reuters) - Lloyd's of London insurer Novae Group Plc (NVA.L) has agreed to be taken over by Axis Capital Holdings Ltd (AXS.N), a Bermuda-based specialty insurer and reinsurer, for 467.6 million pounds ($605.07 million) in cash, sending its shares soaring over 20 percent.

-The 700 pence per share offer for Novae represents a premium of over 20 percent to the London-based insurer's closing price on Wednesday.
+The 700 pence per share offer for Novae represents a premium of over 20 percent to the London-based insurer's closing price on Wednesday, and shares were up 22.1 percent at the close on Thursday.

-Axis Chief Executive Albert Benchimol said the acquisition of Novae, which covers property, casualty, marine, aviation and political risk, would create an about $2 billion player in the London speciality market.
+Axis Chief Executive Albert Benchimol said the acquisition of Novae, which covers property, casualty, marine, aviation and political risk, would create a roughly $2 billion player in the London specialty market.

 The deal, expected to close in the final quarter of the year, will add to Axis' earnings in the first year and allow it to bulk up in the Lloyd's insurance market.